GSA/digitalgov.gov/content/news/2022/10/2022-10-14-latinx-identity-in-design-tech-and-government.md

 Driving cultural change starts with people with different experiences making decisions that impact a broader audience.
 Communities that have been historically marginalized, by both lawful and unlawful discrimination, are voices we need in government.

-{{< note >}}<span id="hiring">**We’re Hiring**</span>
+{{< note >}}<span id="ttsjobs">**We’re Hiring**

 We hope more join us in this journey.
-Currently TTS is hiring a [TTS Deputy Director](https://join.tts.gsa.gov/join/tts-deputy-director/), a number of positions for [Designers—UX, Service, Content Strategy, and/or Product](https://join.tts.gsa.gov/join/tts-designer/), and the [U.S. Digital Corps](https://digitalcorps.gsa.gov/) will be [opening applications in October](https://digitalcorps.gsa.gov/apply/).
+Currently, TTS is hiring a [TTS Deputy Director](https://join.tts.gsa.gov/join/tts-deputy-director/), a number of positions for [Designers—UX, Service, Content Strategy, and/or Product](https://join.tts.gsa.gov/join/tts-designer/), and the [U.S. Digital Corps](https://digitalcorps.gsa.gov/) will be [opening applications in October](https://digitalcorps.gsa.gov/apply/).
 We are also opening a role specifically for [bilingual (Spanish & English) UX Designers and Content Strategists](https://join.tts.gsa.gov/join/tts-bilingualdesigner/) to help improve services for the Spanish-speaking public.

 Check out open positions or register for an info session to ask questions and learn more [on the Join TTS page](https://join.tts.gsa.gov/).
-If you would like to be notified when an application is open, please join our mailing list at: [join.tts.gsa.gov/newsletter](https://join.tts.gsa.gov/newsletter/). <a href="#ttsjobs" aria-label="Back to content">↩</a> {{< /note >}}
+If you would like to be notified when an application is open, please join our mailing list at: [join.tts.gsa.gov/newsletter](https://join.tts.gsa.gov/newsletter/). <a href="#hiring" aria-label="Back to content">↩</a></span> {{< /note >}}

 ---